 Watch a 2-1/2 minute video about our Prime Time program below!

 Since 2002, this award-winning program has encouraged families to consider reading and education as a fun and important part of their lives.
-More than 15,000 Nebraskans have participated in one or more of the 238 bilingual and English-only Prime Time series held throughout the state in 17 public libraries, 18 elementary schools, 5 community centers, and one Head Start in 18 communities statewide where student scores in reading do not meet Nebraska state standards.
+More than 16,000 Nebraskans have participated in one or more of the 297 bilingual and English-only Prime Time series held throughout the state in 17 public libraries, 19 elementary schools, 7 community centers, one bookstore, and one Head Start in 18 communities statewide where student scores in reading do not meet Nebraska state standards.

 Prime Time Works